 Is Thermal Testing a Necessary Evil? – Made Better Here

 I am thinking a certain number of test engineers feel that thermal testing is more of a necessary evil than a joyful endeavor.
-Well we are here to make things fall as much as possible onto the side of joyful endeavor.
+Well, we are here to make things fall as much as possible onto the side of the joyful endeavor.

 How does that play out in the real world?
-My thoughts include several aspects to thermal testing can make it feel more like joyful endeavor.
+My thoughts include several aspects of thermal testing that can make it feel more like a joyful endeavor.

-1) Knowing that you are working to a goal of making tested, and reliable hardware can make it feel like valued work.
+1) Knowing that you are working toward a goal of making tested, and reliable hardware can make it feel like valued work.
 People don’t enjoy making junk.

 2) Not following an arbitrary script but doing real verification, tracking results with the ability to easily analyze and not a lot of manual parsing of data also makes it more enjoyable and improve quality.